New Jersey – Jenkinson’s Aquarium

 Another pleasant surprise were the seals.

 One thing I really loved about Jenkinson’s Aquarium was that they had several helpful staff members roaming around, checking to see if any guests had questions about the animals.
-It’s obvious that they are passionate about education.
-Their website has a Teacher’s Corner section.
-They’ve created several activity downloads–coloring pages, word scrambles, word searches, and more.
-These are intended for field trips, but they would be great for families on vacation too.

 The Touch Tank was also a fun experience for my kids.
 We had the opportunity to pet a stingray, horseshoe crab, and starfish.